Iraq Petroleum Company: Turkish Petroleum Company

-The British Navy under First Lord of the Admiralty Winston Churchill was in the process of switching from coal (available in abundance in the United Kingdom) to fuel oil, but wanted to remain in control of the production of its fuel.
-It undertook to acquire a controlling interest in The Anglo-Persian Oil Company, which had been in possession of the d'Arcy concession in Persia since 1909 and was the only producer of crude oil (Masjed Soleyman oil field) and refined products (Abadan Refinery) in the Middle East outside of Egypt (which had a fledgling, but small scale oil industry).
+The Royal Navy under First Lord of the Admiralty Winston Churchill was in the process of switching from coal (available in abundance in the United Kingdom) to fuel oil, but wanted to remain in control of the production of its fuel.
+It undertook to acquire a controlling interest in The Anglo-Persian Oil Company, which had been in possession of the D'Arcy Concession in Persia since 1909 and was the only producer of crude oil (Masjed Soleyman oil field) and refined products (Abadan Refinery) in the Middle East outside of Egypt (which had a fledgling, but small scale oil industry).
 (Note: Anglo-Egyptian Oilfields (incorporated July 6, 1911 - a subsidiary of Royal Dutch Shell and after the formation of African & Eastern Concessions Ltd) took over the Gemsah field (discovered in 1908) and struck oil in the Hurghada field in 1913 and built the Suez refinery in 191?.
 All of them were small in comparison with Iran's oil facilities) With the weight of the British government behind the enterprise, the TPC felt that it was necessary (or perhaps beneficial) to concede to the demands of these rival interests to become part of TPC.
-On March 19, 1914, at the British Foreign office, an agreement was adopted, with Gulbenkians share reduced to 5%, taken care of equally by Shell (22.5%) and APOC (47.5%), leaving 25% to Deutsche Bank.
+On March 19, 1914, at the British Foreign Office, an agreement was adopted, with Gulbenkian's share reduced to 5%, taken care of equally by Shell (22.5%) and APOC (47.5%), leaving 25% to Deutsche Bank.
 The capital was increased from 80,000 to 160,000 £1 ordinary shares, the new shares were purchased by APOC, while those of the National Bank of Turkey were distributed among the remaining two parties.
 The Board now had 8 members (APOC: 4, Deutsche: 2, Shell: 2).
-Gulbenkians interest, from which he was entitled to reap all financial benefits, was nonvoting and his shares held in custody by APOC and Shell.
+Gulbenkian's interest, from which he was entitled to reap all financial benefits, was nonvoting and his shares held in custody by APOC and Shell.
 In clause 10 of this agreement was formulated in short form the Red Line Agreement of 1928.
 The investment decision of the British government in APOC was ratified in the House of Commons on June 17, 1914, in a 254–18 vote, after a long debate in which the Turkish Petroleum Co. was apparently not even mentioned.